 Data underlying the publication: Arthropod predator identity and evenness jointly shape delivery of pest control services

-The doi above is for this specific version of this dataset, which is currently the latest.
+The DOI displayed above is for this specific version of this dataset, which is currently the latest.
 Newer versions may be published in the future.
 For a link that will always point to the latest version, please use

-doi: 10.4121/4cecc6f9-f604-436b-94af-f49fdfc515e4
+DOI: 10.4121/4cecc6f9-f604-436b-94af-f49fdfc515e4

 Datacite citation style: